Task and Program Functions

 Arguments

-The MFO percentage multiplied by the programmed feedrate determines the true feedrate of the move.
-The MFO value can vary from the value specified in the MfoMinimum Parameter to the value specified in the MfoMaximum Parameter.
-If the MFO is set to a negative value, retrace mode is activated.
-Refer to the Retrace section of this page for more information.
+The Manual Feedrate Override (MFO) percentage scales the programmed feedrate on a task.
+To calculate the feedrate of a move, the controller multiplies the MFO percentage by the programmed feedrate.
+The range of MFO values you can set must be between the value specified by the MfoMinimum Parameter to the value specified in the MfoMaximum Parameter.
+If the MFO is set to a negative value, Retrace mode is activated.
+To control the spindle speed, refer to the TaskMso() function in the Manual Spindle Rotation Speed Override (MSO) section.

 If limiting occurs, the Limit MFO Active bit of Task Status 2 changes to 1 for the duration of the move.